JoanneAB/StrokePrevisionModel/README.md

 ## How to use it ?

-This study uses python libraries and can be run either using the jupyter-notebook project_stroke.ipynb or the python script project_stroke.py and the library project_ML_DSTI.
+This study uses python libraries and can be run either using the jupyter-notebook [project_stroke.ipynb](https://github.com/JoanneAB/StrokePrevisionModel/blob/main/project_stroke.ipynb) or the python script [project_stroke.py](https://github.com/JoanneAB/StrokePrevisionModel/blob/main/project_stroke.py) using the library [project_ML_DSTI](https://github.com/JoanneAB/StrokePrevisionModel/blob/main/project_ML_DSTI).

 ## Technology stack